stevenremot/roguel-ike/README.md

 The goal of this project is to develop a coffee-break roguelike for Emacs.

+The complete game will allow the player to create various characters and to make them fulfill challenges like arena fight and short dungeon explorations.

+There isn't any level system.
+Each stat can improve independently, by doing related actions.
+For example, sucessfull attacks will at term improve character's strength.

 ## Usage ##

 To load the file write this in your emacs configuration: